 Kansas Office of Attorney General (OAG) Derek Schmidt - Victim Services Division

-Grants to Kansas private or public nonprofit organizations and local or state government agencies for law enforcement and victims services to address human trafficking and exploitation of children.
-The purpose of this fund is to support human trafficking prevention training for law enforcement agencies, as well as treatment, care, and other services for victims.
+Grants to Kansas private or public nonprofit organizations and local or state government agencies for law enforcement and victims services that address human trafficking and exploitation of children.
+Funding is intended to support training programs for law enforcement officers, and to support care, treatment, and other services for victims of human trafficking and commercial sexual exploitation of a child.
+The HTVAF Grant funding is for innovative projects.

 Through the Grant Program, the Victims Services Division seeks to ensure that Kansas crime victims 1) are aware of their rights, 2) have their rights protected, 3) are aware of the services available to them, and 4) have access to quality services.